Fair Oaks, California

 Fair Oaks is an unincorporated community in Sacramento County, California, United States.
 It is part of the Sacramento metropolitan area.
 For statistical purposes, the United States Census Bureau has defined Fair Oaks as a census-designated place (CDP).
 The population was 32,514 at the 2020 census, up from 30,912 at the 2010 census.
 The Fair Oaks zip code is 95628 and its area codes are 916 and 279.
 It is bordered to the west by Carmichael, north by the city of Citrus Heights, to the east by Orangevale, and to the south by the American River.

 Geography and climate

 Geography

 Fair Oaks is a natural, lush foliage town with rolling streets, canopies of trees, located at (38.651254, -121.259279), between Sacramento and Folsom.

 Fair Oaks is bounded on the south side by the American River, and Gold River, on the north side by the city of Citrus Heights, on the west side by Carmichael, and the east side by Orangevale and Folsom.
 Fair Oaks has a mix of upscale, custom home pocket areas, few apartments, and is a semi-rural neighborhood with easy access to Highway 50.

-According to the United States Census Bureau, the CDP has a total area of 11.2 sqmi, of which, 10.9 sqmi of it is land and 0.4 sqmi of it (3.20%) is water.
+According to the United States Census Bureau, the CDP has a total area of 11.2 sqmi, of which 10.9 sqmi is land and 0.4 sqmi (3.20%) is water.